 [Caution: the clip below contains offensive language.]

-However, unlike Calebheart, Alinity didn’t receive a ban for the slip-up - resulting in speculation as to why she hadn’t yet been punished for other TOS breaches that occurred during her previous broadcasts, such as her NSFW selfie taken on stream.
+However, unlike Calebheart, Alinity didn’t receive a ban for the slip-up - resulting in speculation as to why she hadn’t yet been punished for other TOS breaches that occurred during her previous broadcasts, such as her selfie taken on stream.

 This wouldn’t be the first time that a streamer has been recently banned from the platform due to their racist behavior, either; one cosplayer got the ban hammer after applying blackface makeup on stream while recreating Apex Legends’ support legend, Lifeline.